A09 — Security Logging and Alerting Failures

-Insufficient logging and monitoring allows attackers to operate undetected.
-These rules detect swallowed exceptions, log injection vulnerabilities, and accidental logging of sensitive data.
+Great logging with no alerting is of minimal value in identifying security incidents.
+These rules detect log injection vulnerabilities and accidental logging of sensitive data.

 | Property | Value |